lorenzodee/jBlubble/jblubble-jdbc/README.md

 ## Testing

-The unit tests are using an in-memory database (HSQL).
-The unit test for PostgreSQL need a database to execute against.
+Unless specified otherwise, the unit tests are using an in-memory database (HSQL).

+The unit test for PostgreSQL needs a database to execute against.
 It assume these defaults:

 	SERVER:     localhost
 	PORT:       5432